-Guiding You Through Custody Proceedings
+Guiding You Through Child Custody Proceedings in North Carolina

 Perhaps the most contested area of family law and divorce involves child custody.
 This is an area where you almost certainly need to retain the services of a skilled family law attorney.
 When a marriage or relationship breaks down, it can be an emotional time for both the parents and the children.
 So, it is important to exercise special care when dealing with this issue.
 Dummit Fradin family law attorneys are empathetic to this reality.